 You can also create specialized queues for teams and agents dealing with specific issues.
 With an AI-supported ACD system, queues are at a minimum.

 Do you provide your callers with a callback option?
-With the queue callback feature, customers who wait in the queue for more than a specific time have the option to get a callback instead of staying in the queue.
+With the queue callback feature, customers who wait in the queue for more than a specific period of time have the option to get a callback instead of continuing to wait in the queue.

 Average Waiting Time